 Smoking, e-cigarettes, and the use of all tobacco products is prohibited on all real property or portions thereof owned by the Executive Branch of state government under the direction and control of the Governor and all real property leased by the state where the state is sole occupant.

 This policy applies to employees and visitors, and includes all vehicles, parking lots, and walkways leading into state buildings throughout South Dakota.
-The following are exceptions: clients at the State Developmental Center in Redfield, residents of the State Veterans Home in Hot Springs, visitors to campsites in state parks, and upon state highways and outdoors at state highway rest stops.
+The following are exceptions: visitors to campsites in state parks and upon state highways and outdoors at state highway rest stops.
 The Bureau of Administration and/or appropriate Department Secretary may grant limited exceptions for specific special events.

 Enforcement of this policy is the shared responsibility of all Executive branch personnel.
 All employees are encouraged to communicate this policy with courtesy, respect, and diplomacy.
 Incidents of smoking and/or tobacco use by employees will be documented for supervisor follow-up.